robbert-vdh/yabridge/ROADMAP.md

 - Consider adding an option for yabridgectl to set up VST2 plugins in `~/.vst`.
   As discussed in a couple places already doing so would come with a number of downsides and potential pitfalls so this may not happen.
-- Consider chainloading the real `libyabridge-vst2.so` and `libyabridge-vst3.so`
-  files from smaller stub libraries.
-This would avoid having to rerun `yabridgectl sync` after an upgrade, and it would save disk space on systems without support for reflinks.

 # Somewhere in the future, possibly